ahmadalwy3/ahmadalwy3/Procedural-cosmetic-filters.md

 ### `subject:has-text(needle)`

-- Description: Select element _subject_ if and only if the text _needle_ is found inside the element _subject_.
+- Description: Select element _subject_ if the text _needle_ is found inside the element _subject_ or its children.
 - Chainable: Yes.
 - _subject_: Can be a plain CSS selector, or a procedural cosmetic filter.
 - _needle_: The literal text which must be found, or a literal regular expression.
 If using a literal regular expression, you can optionally use the `i` and/or `m` flags (version 1.15).